 It’s that simple!

-I find that adding a frozen banana is sufficient to provide that thickened, cool and creamy consistency that we tend to love with smoothies.
+I find that adding the frozen strawberries is sufficient to provide that thickened, cool and creamy consistency that we tend to love with smoothies.

 I generally don’t add ice since it can make it more like a slushy and has a tendency to water down the mixture.
 But once again, smoothies are pretty flexible so feel free to add some ice if that’s what floats your boat.